What does tax evasion actually mean for self-employed people?

 How can self-employed people stay tax compliant?

 Keep clear, separate records for all business income and expenses.
 A dedicated business account helps enormously with tracking financial transactions and simplifies your tax preparation process.
-Ensuring you are paying tax correctly is crucial to avoid any issues with HMRC.

 Save all receipts and invoices—digital copies are fine, and apps can make this much easier.
 Register as self-employed with HMRC as soon as you start trading, remembering the deadline is October 5th after the tax year you started.